vera-univie/Automated-Setup/README.md

 # Automated Setup of EPICS and EtherCAT

+You can also visit our ReadTheDocs with an even better tutorial! -> https://tutorial-epics-ethercat.readthedocs.io/en/latest/

 ## Prerequisites
 You must have installed and built the Kernel from source, which is needed for EtherCAT Master